bhardwajkaran054/MongoClient/README.md

 To install the driver, we'll go through NuGet Package Manager and install the package.
 1. Open the **Package Manager Console** in Visual Studio with "Tools -> NuGet Package Manager -> Manage NuGet Packages for Solution..."
 1. Type: "**MongoDB.Driver**" on Browse tab
-1. Tick all of your Project and Select Driver version (2.10.4)
+1. Tick all of your Project and Select Driver version (2.10.4 or Latest)
 1. Hit Install button
-It take few second to install

 ![alt text](https://cdn-images.gif)

 #### MongoDB.Bson
-It allow to perform CRUD operation on database using C#, this driver don't  need to install because it already install along with MongoDB.Drive but to make sure enter "**MongoDB.Bson**" on Browse tab and intall it if its not.
+It allow to perform CRUD operation on database using C#, this driver already install along with MongoDB.Drive; To make sure it install or not, enter "**MongoDB.Bson**" on Browse tab.

 #### Newtonsoft.Json
 This dependencie use for conversion of bson documents to json and also use for extraction of data with only pair of field name and its value.
-Follow the same process and search "**Newtonsoft.Json**" and install on your project.
+Follow the same process and search **Newtonsoft.Json** and install on your project.

 ---

 ## Application Structure

 This project require four class with name
-1. Program - wiring up everything and call different methods
+1. Program.cs - wiring up everything and call different methods
-2. Mongo - main connection string class that interact with MongoDB database
+2. Mongo.cs - main connection string class that interact with MongoDB database
-3. Crud - perform all CRUD and conversion operation by using Mongo Class
+3. Crud.cs - perform all CRUD and conversion operation by using Mongo Class
-4. Display - Almost all the input and output operations perform by this class
+4. Display.cs - Almost all the input and output operations perform by this class

 ---
 ### Adding Mongo Class